uavaustin/hawk-eye/README.md

 ## Testing

 Testing is done with `bazel`.
-Please see `test/README.md` for more information on writing and running tests.
+Please see [the docs](https://uavaustin.github.io/hawk-eye/tests.html) for more information on writing and running tests.

 ## Bazel